Takaya-Yamazato/IEICE-CS-edit/src/pages/xplore/Migration-of-EB-and-ComEX-to-IEEE-Xplore.md

   - Migration Schedule
 ---

-IEICE Transactions on Communications (EB) and IEICE Communications Express (ComEX), the English-language journals of the IEICE Communications Society, will change their paper publication platform from the current J-Stage to IEEE Xplore.
+IEICE Transactions on Communications (EB) and IEICE Communications Express (ComEX), the English-language journals of the IEICE Communications Society, will change their paper publication platform from the current J-STAGE to IEEE Xplore.

 EB will be an open access journal.